BIMSBbioinfo/intro2UnixandSGE/sun_grid_engine_for_beginners/how_to_submit_a_job_using_qsub.md

 # How to submit a job using qsub
-`qsub` is a command used for submission to the SGE cluster.
+`qsub` is a command used for submission to the Grid Engine cluster.
 In the section 2.1 Quickstart and basics, we showed that you can submit an example job using qsub as follows:
 ```
 username@max-loginX:~$ qsub -V -b n -cwd runJob.sh
 Your job 1 ("runJob.sh") has been submitted